 Residents can renew their registrations and drivers’ licenses, update their addresses, and even take practice driving tests through PennDOT Driver & Vehicle Services.

 Drivers in Pennsylvania must have valid car insurance to operate a motor vehicle legally.
 As we mentioned above, all residents must also be financially responsible and provide proof of insurance.
-If a driver is found to have had a lapse in insurance coverage, the following penalties may apply:
+If a driver is found to have had a lapse in insurance coverage, the following penalties for driving without insurance may apply:

 PennDOT might also want to prove that the vehicle in question wasn’t used during the time it wasn’t insured.
 If a license or registration is suspended, the driver must turn in their driver’s license, and the car’s license plate and registration sticker to PennDOT.

 After their suspension period ends, drivers typically must pay fees and submit proof of a current insurance policy to restore their license and driving privileges.

 Teens in Pennsylvania can start driving with a learner’s permit at age 16.

 |Learner's Permit||16||Must have a licensed driver of at least 21 years of age, or a parent, guardian or spouse over the age of 18 in the front seat with at all times||65 hours, ten of which must be at night and five of which must be in inclement weather|